adedomin/CSC450-project-proposal/final/final.md

 Since python is a general purpose language, it handles structured and typed data much better than shell code.
 Ansible as a result has become a cornerstone of modern IT automation, provisioning and configuration management;
 many of these problems require working with such data.

+The next few sections will cover some background on important topics and issues.
+It is necessary to convey the importance of the project as a whole.

 1.2.
 Service-oriented Architecture
 ----------------------------------